-Business Analysis Deliverables List For Software Development Projects
+Business Analyst Role and Deliverables for Software Development Projects

-Having an IT project manager involved in a project implies the opposite of what most business people are used to thinking, by saying: "Let’s start from the business analysis stage."
-This is because business analysis in software development is not only about business itself.
+Having an IT project manager involved in a project implies the opposite of what most business people are used to thinking.
+You may say: “Let’s start from the business analysis stage.”

 The story below will help you to understand what I am talking about.